hageyahhoo/Agile2020/Agile2021.md

 - 2019/09/11
     - Solved compilation overheads
-    - Changed all embed mongo to Testcontainers!
+    - Changed all embed mongo to Testcontainers
+    - Next: Apply Testcontainers to Redis and MySQL
 <br />
 <br />
 <br />